GauravPowar/Interest_Calculator/Readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-Feel free to open an issue or contact [Gaurav Powar](https://github.com/GauravPowar) for any queries or issues.
+Feel free to open an issue or contact [Gaurav](https://github.com/GauravPowar) for any queries or issues.